Provide a summary of the book of Amos. Include the main themes, important figures, and its significance in the Bible.

 Important Figures:

-- Amos: The prophet and primary figure of the book, called by God to deliver His messages of warning and hope.
+- Amos: The primary figure, a shepherd and farmer called by God to deliver His messages.

 Significance in the Bible: